kapelner/bartMachine/README.md

 May, 2026

-v1.4.2 released - major speedups using GPU via TornadoVM (see relevant section below).
+v1.4.2 released - major speedups using GPU via TornadoVM (see relevant sections below).
 Additional speedups from multiple R-> Java migrations. v1.3.5-1.4.1.1 released - major speedups using Java 21+ advancements and "Vector API code" (see benchmark section below), switched from legacy trove package to modern (and maintained) [fastutil](https://github.com/vigna/fastutil) package, verbose flag behavior cleaned up, ggplot2 implementation, argument checks, documentation cleanup tests, testing, multiple benchmarks.
 The package is faster than the `BART` package but slower than the `dbarts` package for both training and prediction.
 Note: v1.4.1 has a bug where classification doesn't work.
 Please upgrade to v1.4.1.1.